 Alexander Aitken (1895-1967)

-Regarded as one of New Zealand's greatest mathematicians and Chair of Pure Mathematics at the University from 1946 to 1965.
+Regarded as one of New Zealand's greatest mathematicians and Chair of Mathematics at the University from 1946 to 1965.

 Aitken was born in Dunedin, New Zealand, on 1 April 1895, the eldest child of William Aitken and Elizabeth Towers.
 His grandfather, Alexander Aitken, had emigrated from Lanarkshire, Scotland to Otago in 1868.

 Aitken's gifts in both mathematics and music were clear from an early age.
 A talented violinist, Aitken's memory for figures and skills as a calculator became obvious when he assisted his father in his grocer's shop (in later life, he could recite Pi to one thousand places).
 He was an exceptional student, winning several class prizes and graduating top of his class at Otago Boys School.
 In 1913, he was awarded a full scholarship to attend Otago University, studying Mathematics and Languages (Latin and French).
 His experience of Mathematics at University was unpleasant, although he met his future wife there, Mary Winifred Betts, a brilliant botanist credited with establishing the Botany department at Otago.